yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-replication/async-replication.md

 target universe.
 This is fine if the source universe starts empty but what if we want to start replicating a non-empty universe?

-We need to bootstrap the replication process by first copying the source universe to the target universe.
+In that case, we need to bootstrap the replication process by first copying the source universe to the target universe.

 Today, this is done by backing up the source universe and restoring it to the target universe.
 In addition to copying all the data, this copies